seaflow-uw/popcycle/README.md

 # ReAnalyze previous files

-If you changes the filter parameters and need to reanalyze previous files according to these new parameters, use ` rerun.filter(start.day, start.timestamp, end.day, end.timestamp)`, where `start.day` and `end.day` represent the folder name (year_julianday) and `start.timestamp` and `end.timestamp` the file name (ISO8601) of the first and last file you want to reanalyze.
+If you changes the filter parameters and need to reanalyze previous files according to these new parameters, use:

+`> rerun.filter(start.day, start.timestamp, end.day, end.timestamp)`

+where `start.day` and `end.day` represent the folder name (year_julianday) and `start.timestamp` and `end.timestamp` the file name (ISO8601) of the first and last file you want to reanalyze.
 This function will update the 'opp' table in the database, and also update the 'vct' and 'stats' table.

-If you changes the gating parameters and need to reanalyze previous files according to these new parameters, use ` rerun.gating(start.day, start.timestamp, end.day, end.timestamp)`.
+If you changes the gating parameters and need to reanalyze previous files according to these new parameters, use:

+`> rerun.gating(start.day, start.timestamp, end.day, end.timestamp)`.

 This function will update the 'vct' and 'stats' table.

 # ReAnalyze cruises